mwojnars/schemat/README.md

 It provides a uniform **object space** that can be interacted with across the network from any machine, be it a server-side storage (database) node, a compute (app server) node, or a client machine.
-In addition, Schemat makes application objects natively **network-aware** and unifies the client and server environments to the point where a single object can fully encapsulate a particular web functionality -- its _data_, _behavior_, and _appearance_ -- contrary to traditional approaches like MVC, where these three aspects of an atomic functionality are implemented separately and remain dispersed
+In addition, Schemat makes application objects **network-aware** and unifies the client and server environments to the point where a single object can fully encapsulate a particular web functionality -- its _data_, _behavior_, and _appearance_ -- contrary to traditional approaches like MVC, where these three aspects of an atomic functionality are implemented separately and remain dispersed